ALDOPUTRA07/ktp_classification/README.md

 - **CI/CD**.
 The project uses the CI/CD concept with GitHub action.
 - **Testing**.
 Testing includes data, model, and code testing.
 - **Reproducibility**.
 - **Monitoring**.
-For the next step, the project can monitor forecasting results.
-We can use [evidentlyAI](https://www.evidentlyai.com/)  for tool monitoring.
-The monitoring includes data drift, target drift, etc.
+For the next step, the project can monitor the results.
+We can use [evidentlyAI](https://www.evidentlyai.com/) as a model monitoring tool.

 ## AI/ML Canvas
 Link AI/Canvas for this project.
 [LINK](https://github.com/ALDOPUTRA07/automated_forecasting/blob/main/static/AI_ML%20Canvas%20KTP%20Classification.pdf)